BillSchofield/TDDWorkshop/README.md

 ### Win by Filling a Diagonal
 After each move, if that player has three in a row diagonally, end the game and display the message, “Player <#> Wins!”.

+# Activities

+### Explore the Domain
+* For each story, list all of the nouns.
+Put them in a column on the left side of your writing area.
+* For each story, list all of the verbs.
+Put them in a culumn on the right.
+* Draw lines from the nouns to the verbs that sound like a sentence (in the context of the this domain).
+For instance, if we we in the domain of a farm, you might draw an arrow from the noun 'cow' to the verb 'moos', because saying, "The cow moos." sounds right in the farm domain.

+These nouns are candidate class names and the verbs are candidate method names.
+The lines indicate that the class (noun) might eventually contain the method (verb).
+This diagram contains clues about what our classes might look like.
+Remember that they are just clues and also remember that they are probably great clues.

+### Implement the Domain too early
+Write a unit test that reads just like the story and is about the interaction of two domain concepts and one is a new class.

+### Implement the Domain too late
+Write a unit test that inteprets the verb directly.
+Just do the work without creating a new class.